timshannon/threenamesinahat/README.md

 starts with all the names put back in.

 **Round 1**: The person who is up has to get their team to guess the current name by saying anything as long as it's not part of the person's name or a direct reference to their name.
-For example they can't do things like "rymes with" or "starts with X" or "ends with X".
+For example they can't do things like "rhymes with" or "starts with X" or "ends with X".

 **Round 2**: Same as previous rounds, except no words, only silent acting out clues.